A Celebration Organ Recital with John Beaverstock

 Notice of Annual Meeting

-The Annual Meeting of Parishioners will be on Sunday 12 June 2022 at the conclusion of the 9.00am Eucharist at St Cuthbert's Church, corner Darlington and Hillsden Roads, Darlington WA.
+The Annual Meeting of Parishioners will be held in the Parish Centre on Sunday 9 June 2024 at 10am following the Eucharist at St Cuthbert's Church, corner Darlington and Hillsden Roads, Darlington WA.
 The Annual Meeting is governed by the Parish Governance Statute 2016 .

 The meeting will: